Pakistan gets final approval for $3bn IMF bailout

 Mr Sharif's coalition government, which is due to face a national election this year, still has to make major spending cuts to meet the conditions of the bailout.

-In June, Pakistan's central bank raised its main interest rate to a record high of 22% as it struggles to curb the country's soaring cost of living.
+The cost of living has been soaring in Pakistan.
 The official annual rate of inflation currently stands at almost 30%.

+Last month, the country's central bank raised its main interest rate to a record high of 22% as it struggled to curb rising prices.

+This week's bailout is the latest in a long line of support Pakistan has received from the IMF.
+It has taken more than 20 loans from the international lender since 1958.